Rutland Regional’s Blueprint for Health Community Health Team

 - Care Coordination.
 Making sure the needs of the patient are identified and met through a care coordinator that supports their primary care physician.

 - Self-Management Support Programs.
 These evidence based programs help participants take charge of their health and make lifestyle adjustment to improve or maintain health.
+Contact us for more information.

 - Health Coaching.
 Individualized or group support that leads to improved self-management of any disease process by the patient.
 This includes referral to existing resources such as Healthier Living Workshops, Bone Builders, Tobacco Cessation, etc.